 - Supporting material including LPs, CDs, 45s, sheet music, trade catalogs, books, and serials.
 Portions of the books and serials have been processed and are cataloged.
 LPs, CDs, 45s, and sheet music are currently unprocessed.

 Many of the cylinder recordings have been cataloged and digitized and can be found in the UCSB Cylinder Audio Archive.
-78rpm discs that have been cataloged can be found using UCSB Library Search.
+78rpm discs that have been cataloged can be found using UC Library Search.
 Digital copies can be requested through a Special Collections Research Account.

 The manuscript and ephemeral material portions of the collection comprise the Edouard Pecourt Tango and Latin American Music Collection.
 For a description and inventory, consult the finding guide in the Online Archive of California (OAC).